 In his book, Gulley suggests ten ways that we can rebuild spirituality, Christianity and the church today.
-I am paraphrasing, borrowing from his chapter titles and main themes:
+This is something you might not hear in your church, but you should – I am paraphrasing, borrowing from his chapter titles and main themes:

 - Jesus needs to be a model for living – someone who’s life we follow – more than an object of worship.

 - Affirming people’s potential is more important than reminding them of their brokenness.